GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 MARK: That's a fairly impressive resume.
 I assume that means you're based out of Singapore.

 KRISHNAN: I moved to the US.
-I had an opportunity to work on a Google Cloud Platform product.
+I had an opportunity to work on a Google Cloud product.
 So I'm currently based in Washington, DC.
 I'm very new to US.
 So from this January, I'm living in Washington, DC.

 MARK: Excellent.